datacommonsorg/website/tools/nl/validator/README.md

 For every row of the above CSV:
 1. Construct a query using the SV desc and place name, and hit `dev.datacommons.org`.
-2. Check the results for:
+2. Check the results on:
    * If we have chart-config
    * If we got the place wrong
    * the rank of the SV is in the chart-config (i.e., first chart with it)